5 things I’ve learned while studying Comedy Writing

 Returning to education hasn’t been too daunting

 At first, I was worried I’d be out of practice.
 I had forgotten all about Harvard referencing for the critical essays and was unsure how I would manage the workload.
 Thankfully, the University provide an excellent and comprehensive referencing guide, so you can’t go wrong.
 There are always advisors on hand and available for any concerns you may have, from mental wellbeing to academic support.
-This year, I have even become the student rep, so I gather feedback from students, which I collate and pass onto the Course Leader Simon and the rest of the course team.
+This year, I have even become the student rep, so I gather feedback from students, which I collate and pass onto the Course Leader Simon Nicholls and the rest of the Comedy Writing course team.
 They are always striving to do the best job they can for the students, and I’m pleased to be a part of that.
 I have surprised myself how much I’ve enjoyed returning to study.
 My brain is no good after about 6pm and I work at weekends, so I tend to study and write during my kids’ school hours.
 School holidays require a little more juggling, but it always comes together in the end.

 I have discovered a confidence I never knew I had

 The most valuable thing I have gained has to be the confidence in myself and the things I am capable of.
-It is so easy to talk yourself out of things, but embarking on this course has, without doubt, been the best decision I’ve ever made.
+It is so easy to talk yourself out of things, but embarking on this Comedy Writing masters has, without doubt, been the best decision I’ve ever made.
 We are soon taught that practising making one-liners and entering open submission shows like DM’s Are Open is like going to the gym for the comedy writing brain: the more you do it, the better you get.
 I managed to win British Comedy Guide’s Gag-a-Week competition last year and am currently writing on a new Radio 4 sketch show.
 There is no way I’d have had the confidence to put myself out there without the support and knowledge gained from this course.

 Comedy now feels like a viable career path

-I firmly believe this course will make my CV stand out from the crowd.
+I firmly believe this Comedy Writing course will make my CV stand out from the crowd.
 The industry module provides crucial insight that newbies like me would never have known about, from the best routes into the business, to how to put together a winning pitch document.
-The masterclasses introduce us to incredible industry names and Simon is a very well-respected producer in the business – he really is the ultimate comedy guru! =Students on the course end up with a broad portfolio of work that is pitch-ready and so, depending on what you do with it, you have the best chance of succeeding.
+The masterclasses introduce us to incredible industry names and Simon Nicholls is a very well-respected producer in the business – he really is the ultimate comedy guru!
+Students on the course end up with a broad portfolio of work that is pitch-ready and so, depending on what you do with it, you have the best chance of succeeding.

 I finally know what I want to do (it only took me 40 years!)
 I am now totally dedicated to comedy writing and intend to continue writing my own stuff as well as writing with members of my cohort - we hope to pitch a sketch show through a production company that we devised together.
 I’m so excited for the future and now know I’m on the right path.